 Recommended For: Diners who enjoy well prepared food with out of the ordinary, stunning decor, and are willing to pay more for a special dining experience

 Not Recommended For: Budget minded diners and young families who prefer more casual dining with lower menu prices and larger food portions.

 Recommended dishes: When available, The seared scallops with corn risotto, chanterelles and herb; The Strip loin of free-range veal with truffled leek pierogies, chanterelles, pea puree and chived fromage blac; and the vegetarian selection of wild mushroom pie.

 Liquor: Excellent wine list and specialty cocktails.

 Rat's is one of the top romantic restaurants in Central New Jersey.
-An ideal place for celebrating special occasions, a romantic dining experience and for a family Sunday brunch, especially on Easter Sunday and Mother's Day.
+An ideal place for celebrating special occasions, a romantic dining experience and for a family Sunday brunch, and for special holiday celebrations.

 Named after the character in Kenneth Graham's children's classic, The Wind in the Willows, Rat's Restaurant is designed to give visitors the sense they have stepped into a village reminiscent of the impressionist painter Claude Monet's beloved town of Giverny.

 Owned by noted sculptor and pharmaceutical heir J. Seward Johnson, Jr., Rats restaurant was created, at least in part, as an added inducement to visit Mr. Johnson's magnificent Grounds for Sculpture, the adjoining 22-acre sculpture park located on the former site of the New Jersey State Fairgrounds.

 Located in a beautiful park like setting, the grounds are attractively developed along the lines a small European village.